Sutikshan/snap/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## TODO
+* Make it responsive
+* Unit Testing - DONE
+* Provide keyboard support and sound for a11ly
 * Try react hooks to manage state of App.tsx
-* Provide keyboard support and sound for a11ly
 * Use CSS Grid, top margin for some elements are ugly.
+* Add Card Flip Animation

 ## Available Scripts